|(a) General Provisions.

 must be provided within 20 days after the date of request.

 (B) Knowingly or intentionally furnishing false or

 misleading ACE information in connection with a renewal is grounds

-the appropriate renewal fees;
+appropriate renewal fees;

-(ii) completes an extension request form; and
+(ii) complete an extension request form; and

-(iii) pays an extension fee of $200.
+(iii) pay an extension fee of $200.